sleak-lbl/weekly-emails/items/nugex.md

-### Join or nominate a colleague for the NUG Executive Committee - deadline extended to Sept 6
+### Join or Nominate a Colleague for the NUG Executive Committee - Deadline Extended to Sept 6

 The NUG Executive Committee (NUGEX) is a group of NERSC users who oversee NUG activities for the benefit of NERSC's user community.